cubetiqlabs/gar/README.md

 **Q: How many workers should I use?**
 A: The default (number of CPU cores) works well for most cases.
 Use fewer workers if you're limited by RAM, or more if you have a powerful system.

-**Q: Can gRAR handle very large files (100GB+)?**
+**Q: Can GoArchive (gar) handle very large files (100GB+)?**
-A: Yes. gRAR uses streaming I/O and doesn't load entire files into memory.
+A: Yes.
+GoArchive (gar) uses streaming I/O and doesn't load entire files into memory.
 However, ensure you have enough disk space for temporary files.

 ### Troubleshooting